What Is Compensation? (Definition and Types)

 Being paid on commission means you earn a certain amount based on your sales or production.
 For example, a professional who sells cars might earn 25% of each sale.
 You may earn a commission in addition to a base salary, or your employer might pay your entire salary on commission, depending on your location, company and sector.

 In some sectors, you might earn additional income as tip wages.
-This is more common in certain service-based industries.
+This is more common in hospitality and service-based industries.
 Some roles that may involve tips can include the following:

 If you earn an hourly wage, you may earn additional income in the form of overtime wages.
 In some industries, such as construction, retail and security, the government regulates when an employer must pay overtime hours.
 Typically, this is when an employee works on a holiday or works more than their determined schedule.

 Employers may also offer overtime in compensation packages even if it's optional for their industry.
-For example, some companies might offer a higher wage for employees who work a long shift or work over the weekend.
+For example, some companies might offer a higher wage for employees who work a long shift, overnight or work over the weekend.

 Some businesses might offer compensation as stock options, which means they allow their employees to purchase shares of the company stock at a discounted rate.
 If your employer offers stock options, consider reviewing the contract carefully to determine how valuable it is to you.
 Factors that may affect the value include how much you expect the stock to rise and when you can sell the stock.